Babasco/Disney/README.md

 ### Individual Assessment regarding data vizualisation

 In the context of a Data Visualization  course, we had to create a visualisation for a dataset of our choice.
-I personally choosed a Dataset created by Sameer Patel on Kaggle.com, that was obtained scrapping data from wikipédia about Disney Movies.
+I choosed a Dataset created by Sameer Patel on Kaggle.com, that was obtained scrapping data from wikipédia about Disney Movies.

 My graphs are created using Python and JavaScript, then reported in HTML webpage.